front-end-intermediate/ExpressJSReact-retired/readme.md

 ## Create a React project

-cd into the top level of the project directory and:
+cd into the top level of the project directory and run Create React App:

 `npx create-react-app client`

+cd into the client folder and remove the contents of the src folder and create an initial index.js file:

 ```sh
 $ cd client